iamcal/wow-BunnyHunter/Readme.txt

 * 5 minutes later, the timer stops.
 * Only the time between the first warlock and the last mage is added to my counter

-This addon works by tracking when you *lot* mobs.
+This addon works by tracking when you *loot* mobs.
 If you're in a party/raid and you don't personally open the loot window for the mob, it will not get tracked.

+If you started farming for pets or mounts before you installed this addon, you can modfiy your current kill count by editing this file:
+{WoW}/WTF/Account/{account}/{realm}/{charatcer}/SavedVariables/BunnyHunter.lua
+Make sure you quit WoW before editing it.
+Make a backup incase you break something.
+You will want to edit the ["kills_by_id"] section - the numbers on the left are mob IDs and the numbers on the right are counts.